 Owner: Museum of American History, Smithsonian Institution

-Historical Notes: One of the most precious historical relics of the United States is the lap desk or writing box upon which Jefferson wrote his draft of the Declaration of Independence in 1776.
-He presented the desk to his grandson-in-law Joseph Coolidge, Jr. of Boston, who had married Ellen Wayles Randolph Coolidge, one of his favorite granddaughters.
+Historical Notes: One of the most precious historical relics of the United States is the lap desk or writing box upon which Thomas Jefferson wrote his draft of the Declaration of Independence in 1776.1 He presented the desk to his grandson-in-law Joseph Coolidge, Jr., of Boston, who had married Ellen Wayles Randolph Coolidge, one of his favorite granddaughters.
 He attached an affidavit to the desk:

-"Th.
-Jefferson gives this Writing desk to Joseph Coolidge, Jr. as a memorial of affection.
-It was made from a drawing of his own, by Ben.
-Randall, a cabinet maker of Philadelphia with whom he first lodged on his arrival in that city in may 1776 and is the identical one on which he wrote the Declaration of Independence.
-Politics as well as Religion has its superstitions.
-These, gaining strength with time, may, one day, give imaginary value to this relic, for its association with the birth of the Great Charter of our Independence.
-Monticello, Nov.
-18, 1825"
+Monticello.
+Nov.
+18, 1825.
+Th: Jefferson gives this Writing desk to Joseph Coolidge junr as a Memorial of affection. it was made from a drawing of his own, by Ben Randall, cabinet maker of Philadelphia, with whom he first lodged on his arrival in that city in May 1776. and is the identical one on which he wrote the Declaration of Independance, Politics, as well as Religion, has it's superstitions. these, gaining strength with time, may, one day, give imaginary value to this relic, for it's association with the birth of the Great charter of our Independance.2

-Although the affidavit was addressed to Joseph Coolidge, the writing box was intended for both Ellen and Joseph, at least in part to console her for the loss in a shipwreck of her belongings en route from Virginia to Boston-among those irretrievable items was a lap desk made especially for her by John Hemings, Monticello's proficient slave joiner.
+Although the affidavit was addressed to Joseph Coolidge, the writing box was intended for both Ellen and Joseph, at least in part to console her for the loss in a shipwreck of her belongings en route from Virginia to Boston — among those irretrievable items was a lap desk made especially for her by John Hemmings, Monticello's proficient enslaved joiner.
 Commiserating with his granddaughter, Jefferson tendered her a priceless replacement.

 Once Coolidge had received the desk, he expressed his gratitude to Jefferson.